Ghost Kitchens on DoorDash — How to Tell If a Restaurant Is Real

 Should You Care

-Informed is better than uninformed.
-Every time.
+Informed beats uninformed.
+Every single time.

 Jason Michael